Close

 Any DJ who specializes in weddings will end up working a lot of them, so they need to be organized.
 But when those plans go awry, they also need to be flexible.

-An organized DJ has a copy of the evening’s timeline so they can keep events on track.
-But if the bride and groom are an hour late, they should be able to adapt on the fly so that you and your guests are able to enjoy the evening without feeling rushed (with plenty of time for dancing).
+An organized DJ has a copy of the wedding reception timeline so they can keep events on track.
+But if the bride and groom are an hour late, they should be able to adapt on the fly so that you and your guests are able to enjoy the evening.

 How to Choose a Wedding DJ